 Under the Water Act 2003, public authorities have a water conservation duty and arguably should not wait until restrictions come into force before taking water conservation measures.
-Public sector actions such as not watering plants in public places will convey a clear message to public about the need to conserve supplies17.
+Public sector actions such as not watering plants in public places will convey a clear message to public about the need to conserve supplies22.

-- Use of an approved drip or trickle irrigation system fitted with a PRV and timer which is set for use in the evening or night. - Water newly bought plants for the first 28 days after the implementation of the ban
+- A hosepipe may be used by customers on the company's Priority Services Register and are physically unable or who cannot make adjustments (due to health reasons) to use a watering can/bucket safely. - Use of an approved drip or trickle irrigation system fitted with a PRV and timer which is set for use in the evening or night. - Water newly bought plants for the first 28 days after the implementation of the ban

-Table 24 : Filling or maintaining a non-domestic swimming or paddling pool
+Table 24: Filling or maintaining a non-domestic swimming or paddling pool